medo64/MicroCA/README.md

 `-e`
 Exports the resulting key as PKCS12 file.

+`-g`
+Digest algorithm.
+Allowed values are sha256, sha384, and sha512.
+Default value is sha256.

 `-i <ipaddress>`
 IP address to add into subjectAltName extension.
 Can be repeated multiple times.